polterguy/magic/backend/files/misc/common-startup-files/default.md

 * [subject] is mandatory and the subject of the email.
 * [body] is mandatory and the body of the email.
 This can be markdown, at which point it will be automatically converted into HTML.

-This function will send the email as HTML.
+**IMPORTANT** - This function will send the email as HTML formatting the [body] argument as Markdown.
+When sending emails, make sure you either pass in Markdown or HTML to this function, that correctly formats and displays the content of the email.

 ### Create task